daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 });
 ```

-Here we create a new `User` object with the values passed in through the form.
+Here we create a new `User` object with the values passed into the form.
 On a successful database save, user is immediately logged-in, then redirected
 to the home page.

-One last thing we are going to add is the logout route:
+Oh, one last thing, let's add the logout route:

 ```
 app.get('/logout', function(req, res){